Norwegian Leadership Team

 Chief Executive Officer

 Kevin Sheehan serves as the chief executive officer and president of Norwegian Cruise Line.
-Since taking the helm in 2008, he has overseen major initiatives including vastly improving on-board service and amenities across the fleet; expanding the line’s European presence; repositioning two of the line’s Hawai’i-based ships creating a profitable business model; revitalizing top management with a mixture of cruise industry and outside expertise; and using his extensive 30-year background in the business world to help Norwegian post a sharp turnaround in profitability in the midst of a tough economic climate.
-He has also focused the organization on delivering increased guest service which has raised guest satisfaction scores to record levels and he has instituted “Partners First,” the company’s corporate philosophy of putting its travel partners first.
+Since taking the helm in 2008, he has overseen major initiatives including vastly improving on-board service and amenities across the fleet; expanding the line's European presence; repositioning two of the line's Hawai'i-based ships creating a profitable business model; revitalizing top management with a mixture of cruise industry and outside expertise; and using his extensive 30-year background in the business world to help Norwegian post a sharp turnaround in profitability in the midst of a tough economic climate.
+He has also focused the organization on delivering increased guest service which has raised guest satisfaction scores to record levels and he has instituted "Partners First," the company's corporate philosophy of putting its travel partners first.
+In January 2013, Sheehan led the completion of the company's successful initial public offering on NASDAQ under the symbol "NCLH."

 Sheehan comes from a diverse professional background that includes helping to found Spanish-language television network Telemundo; taking several companies public including rental car giant Avis; aiding in the inception and launch of the Sega Channel, the first interactive game platform over cable; teaching full-time at Adelphi University in New York and consulting for a variety of private equity firms, including Apollo Management, a Norwegian shareholder.